Nilhcem/droidconat-2016/README.md

-# Droidcon Greece 2016 Conference App
+# Droidcon Austria 2016 Conference App

-Sample app for the "2016 Android Developer Toolbox" talk at droidconGR
+Sample app for the "2016 Android Developer Toolbox" talk at droidconAT

 ## Features

-![droidcongr2016 Android screenshots][]
+![droidconat2016 Android screenshots][]

 * See all sessions
 * Manage your schedule